tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US172_AddBankSavingsAccount.md

-# US010 Add a Family
+# US172 Add a Bank Savings Account
 =======================================

 # 1. Requirements

+### 1.1 Client Notes
-US172 As a family member, I want to add a bank savings account I have.
+**Demo1** - As a family member, I want to add a bank savings account I have.

+We interpreted this requirement as the function of adding an already existing Bank Savings Account Data and linking it to a Family Member.

+### 1.2 System Sequence Diagram
 ````puml
 autonumber